A short but steep hike from the Schlegeis Stausee to the Furtschaglhaus hut.

 We arrived earlier than usual, just in time for lunch.

 Given the steep trail this morning plus a big day planned for tomorrow, we decided to take it easy and rest this afternoon.
-Allan muttered something about needed to get away from me for a while and wandered off to listen to music.
-I hung out in the hut, and wandered around outside.
+I hung out in the hut and wandered around outside and Allan listened to music.

 We regrouped later in the afternoon and talked a couple of German hikers who had come down from the Schönbichlerhorn (tomorrow’s route for us).
 They indicated it was rough, but that there are cables on the steepest parts.